edcarp/-ed-dash-fair-bio-practice-workshop-template-/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment %}